avaframe/AvaFrame/docs/moduleAna1Tests.rst

 The released mass is initially distributed in an ellipse with a parabolic depth shape.
 This mass is suddenly released at :math:`t=0` and flows down the inclined plane.

-The :py:mod:`ana1Tests.simiSol` module provides functions to compute the analytic solution and to compare it to the output from the DFA computational module as well as some plotting routines to visualize this solution in :py:mod:`out3Plot.outAna1Plots`.
+The :py:mod:`ana1Tests.simiSol` module provides functions to compute the semi-analytic solution and to compare it to the output from the DFA computational module as well as some plotting routines to visualize this solution in :py:mod:`out3Plot.outAna1Plots`.